wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 - Subscribers - 60 minutes
 - Wholesale users - 120 minutes

-### Cart Value Rules

-Create timeout rules based on cart subtotal ranges.

-Examples:

-- `0-49.99` -> 20 minutes
-- `50-199.99` -> 45 minutes
-- `200+` -> 120 minutes

-This is especially useful for giving high-value carts more time before they are cleared.

 ### Product, Category, and Tag Rules

 Apply specific timeout values based on: